What to Ask in a Website Kickoff Meeting

 1. “What on your site is currently working?”

-Well, something must be working otherwise throwing in the towel rather than a redesign would be in the cards.
+Well, something must be working otherwise throwing in the towel rather than a simple redesign would be in the cards.
 Asking this will elicit what isn’t working as a matter of course but this question will start the process on a positive note.
+If any existing user data, such as Google Analytics engagement metrics are available, the team should see that!
+In the not so distant future, we expect to see high volume websites change their design, dynamically, using artificial intelligence!

 2. “What do you most want to change about your site?”

-This encourages the client to vocalize a vision.
-Allow them to dream big for a couple minutes, then be prepared to rein them back to reality–later.
-The free flow of ideas should paint a picture of the overall vision, company direction, and tone and style of the target goal.
+Think: “what do I need more of from my website?”
+Whether you need to boost more sales to your eCommerce site or you’re looking for more phone calls or form submissions, use this as an opportunity to dream big for a couple of minutes.
+The free flow of ideas should paint a picture of the overall vision, company direction, and tone and style of the target goal for phase 1 of the project.
 Save the practical issues for later.
-This is just about establishing a vision.
+This is just about establishing a vision and honing in on what the immediate and long-term return on investment should be.

-We want to align with all, not part of the client’s demographic–sidelining anyone is a missed opportunity from the outset.
+We want to align with all, not part of the website’s target demographic — sidelining anyone is a missed opportunity from the outset.
 Understanding the needs of the client and how to improve their customers’ experience is the heart of the project, essential to client satisfaction and positive outcomes.

 5. “How would you describe your company?”